mhewedy/outbox/README.md

 A simple library to implement Outbox microservice pattern in Java using DB Polling.

+Read this medium Post to know about what problem Outbox Pattern solves https://link.medium.com/p1FnyAMjWxb
 ### Usage:

 0. Create table `outbox_messages` from the file `schema.sql`